Hospitality H-1B Sponsorship Jobs in Alaska

 Which hospitality companies in Alaska have sponsored H-1B visas?

 Holland America Princess Alaska, which operates a network of lodges and tours tied to major cruise itineraries, has been among the more active filers in Alaska's hospitality sector.
-Larger hotel chains with Anchorage properties, such as Marriott and Hilton-affiliated operators, have also submitted H-1B petitions.
+Larger hotel chains with Anchorage properties, such as Marriott and Hilton-affiliated operators, have also submitted H-1B visa petitions.
 Sponsorship activity is generally concentrated among multi-property operators with dedicated HR infrastructure rather than smaller independent lodges.

 Which cities in Alaska have the most hospitality H-1B sponsorship jobs?